Sara’s Stage 3A High-Grade Serous & Clear Cell Carcinoma Ovarian Cancer Story

 I knew that that was not a good sign.
 You don’t have a positive pregnancy test.
 A tumor can cause a positive pregnancy test.
 That’s when I started having the, “Oh, no. This is not a good situation.”

 Describe the cyst removal

-I didn’t go into operating room (OR) until July 3rd and it was late at night.
+I didn’t go into the operating room (OR) until July 3rd, and it was late at night.
 We didn’t go until three o’clock at night because they had to wait for the surgeon to come out, talk to me, and everything.

 We also didn’t really know what’s going on at that point.

 I woke up, and I just had some small, tiny laparoscopic incisions.
 I was like, “Is this still a cyst, or we don’t know?”